QuantEcon/lecture-python-intro/lectures/inequality.md

 Now let's look at the Gini coefficient for the distribution of wealth.

-We can use the data collected above {ref}`survey of consumer finances <data:survey-consumer-finance>` to look at the Gini coefficient computed over the wealth distribution.
+We can use the {ref}`Survey of Consumer Finances data <data:survey-consumer-finance>` to look at the Gini coefficient computed over the wealth distribution.

-The Gini coefficient for net wealth and labour income is computed over many years.

 ```{code-cell} ipython3
 df_income_wealth.year.describe()